AntonStoeckl/dynamic-streams-eventstore-go/README.md

 ### My benchmark results

-I'm running this on an 8-core i7 with 16GB ram.
+The results are from my Linux Laptop with an 8-core i7 and 16GB memory.
 The results naturally vary, I'm showing some "typical" results below.
-I'm running them with `--count 8` which means 8 repetitions.
+I'm running them with `--count 8` which means eight repetitions.

 ```shell
 goos: linux